strobertson/coursera-getting-and-cleaning-course-project/README.md

 - run_analysis.R - R script which will download the raw data, process this into a tidy data set and output a text file at the end tidy_data.txt with the complete tidy data set.
 Details of the functionality of this script can be found in CodeBook.md
 - tidy_data.txt - The output produced by the run_analysis.R script
 - CodeBook.md - Details of the study design, source and structure of raw data and overview of transformations performed by run_analysis.R

+## Running run_analysis.R

+All you need to do is run the function in your working directory.
+The script will create a Data folder, if not already present, and do all the download and extraction process.
+The final output will be saved in your data folder.

+If needed the script will also install and load dplyr to your environemnt.